rickbarrette/redmine_qbo/README.md

 5. Enjoy

 Note: Customers, Employees, and Service Items with automaticly update during normal usage of redmine i.e. a page refresh.
 You can also manualy force redmine to sync its database with QBO clicking the sync link in the Quickbooks top menu page `https://your.redmine.com/redmine/qbo`

+## TODO
+  * Abiltiy to add line items to a ticket in a dynamic table so they can be added to the invoice upon closing of the issue
+  * Add a rake file to create required Trackers or statuses required
+  * Add link Invoice PDF to issue after creation.
+  * Clean up view hook code, possibly use a controller hook and reder partial views
+  * Add Setting for Sandbox Mode

 ##License